psaux-it/nginx-fastcgi-cache-purge-and-preload/README.md

 ### Overview

-This project addresses the challenge of automating Nginx FastCGI cache purging and preloading (WordPress) in Nginx environments where two distinct users, WEBSERVER-USER and PHP-FPM-USER, are involved.
-NPP offers a more direct solution without requiring any external NGINX modules, such as the Cache Purge module.
-This plugin directly traverses the cache directory and clears the cache when the permissions are properly granted for the PHP-FPM-USER to access the Nginx cache directory.
-To automate the granting of necessary permissions to PHP-FPM-USER, a pre-made bash script is provided that must be run manually on the host server under the **root**.
+This project addresses the challenge of automating Nginx cache purging and preloading in WordPress environments where two distinct users, WEBSERVER-USER and PHP-FPM-USER, are involved.
+NPP provides a direct solution without relying on external Nginx modules, such as the Cache Purge module.
+Instead, NPP traverses the cache directory and clears the cache, provided the PHP-FPM-USER has the necessary permissions to access the Nginx cache directory.

+To facilitate this, a pre-configured bash script is included, which must be run manually on the host server under the **root** user to grant the required permissions to the PHP-FPM-USER.

 ### Problem Statement